Skip to main content

 Fitness Effects in Ecology

 In ecological terms, fitness effects refer to the impact of one species on another in terms of survival and reproduction.
-In the context of Lyme disease, the fitness effects of deer on Borrelia burgdorferi can be both positive and negative.
-While deer provide a food source for ticks, they also eliminate the bacterium from their system, influencing the overall dynamics of tick populations and the potential for disease transmission to humans.
+In the context of Lyme disease, the fitness effects of deer on Borrelia burgdorferi can be both positive and negative, depending on whether the deer serves merely as a food source for ticks or if it also contributes to the transmission of the bacterium to humans.
+This dual role is critical for understanding the rising incidence of Lyme disease in certain regions.

 Recommended video: